FOUNDATION OVERVIEW: PEPTIC ULCER DISEASE

 |GI bleeding ||Less severe, single vessel ||More severe, single vessel ||More severe, superficial mucosal capillaries |

-Helicobacter pylori: H. pylori is a spiral-shaped, pH-sensitive, gram-negative, urease-producing bacterium that resides between the mucus layer and the gastric epithelium.
-The exact mechanism of gastric injury is unknown, but theories include the production of enzymes/cytotoxins, increased gastric acid production, and alterations in the host immune response.
-The H. pylori infection is recognized as a risk factor for gastric cancer.
+Helicobacter pylori is a spiral-shaped, pH-sensitive, gram-negative, urease producing bacteria that resides between the mucus layer and the gastric epithelium.
+The exact mechanism of gastric injury is unknown, but theories include: the production of enzymes/cytotoxins, increased gastric acid production, and alterations in the host immune response.
+Helicobacter pylori infection is recognized as a risk factor for gastric cancer.

 Damage from NSAIDs occurs by two mechanisms: (1) direct irritation of the gastric epithelium; and (2) systemic inhibition of prostaglandin cyclooxygenase-1 (COX-1) and cyclooxygenase-2 (COX-2) synthesis.
 Up to 25% of chronic NSAID users will develop ulcer disease.
 NSAIDs are associated with gastric ulcers.

 Stress Related Mucosal Damage

 Stress ulcers are superficial lesions in the mucosal layer of the stomach.
 The most common cause of GI bleeding in the intensive care unit is stress ulcers.